sigma-gamma-rho/sgr-website-2.0/README.md

 Essentially, this could be a preliminary trial for a Sorority-wide Social media app/site.

 Current Features
--[x] homepage with carousal, about text, etc
+- [x] homepage with carousal, about text, etc
-	-[x] Super Admin can edit carousel pictures
+	- [x] Super Admin can edit carousel pictures
--[x]Super Admin can assign and promote admins for seperate chapters -[x] Admins can then approve potential Users who have tried to sign up to a specific chapter -[x] Admins can create events with time, and all users of that chapter can see the events.
+- [x]Super Admin can assign and promote admins for seperate chapters
+- [x] Admins can then approve potential Users who have tried to sign up to a specific chapter
+- [x] Admins can create events with time, and all users of that chapter can see the events.
--[x] Admins can manage their own assigned chapter
+- [x] Admins can manage their own assigned chapter
--[x] There is live chat for the whole site where users, admins can communicate
+- [x] There is live chat for the whole site where users, admins can communicate
-	-[x] There is also an RSS feed on the chat page that the Super Admin can edit and change -[x]Emails are sent out to users
+	- [x] There is also an RSS feed on the chat page that the Super Admin can edit and change
+- [x]Emails are sent out to users
--[x]You can login and sign up with Twitter, Google+, and facebook
+- [x]You can login and sign up with Twitter, Google+, and facebook
+-
+Wanted Features
+- A well designed calandar view, showing all upcoming events
+- News feed for chapters where users can post pictures, comments